ex0dus-0x/ex0dus-0x.github.io/_posts/2018-05-19-c-memory-allocator.md

 layout: post
 ---

-A __memory allocator__ is implemented by a program language at a systems-level in order to track the allocation of blocks of data, whether or not they are available for use and should / should not be destroyed.
+A __memory allocator__ is implemented by a programming language at a system-level in order to track the allocation of blocks of data, and to see whether or not they are available for use and should / should not be destroyed.
 In C, this is the through the functionality of `malloc` and `free`.

 Let's actually implement a memory allocator for C based on the popular first-fit linked-list-based model.
 <!--more-->
 ## Prerequisites

-I assume you understand how memory allocation at the level of the stack.
-Therefore, let's look at how it occurs on the __heap__.
-The heap is a continous space of memory, and is much for restricted for the user to interact with, as many of the operations done are strictly CPU-bound.
-With that said, this provides the flexibility of incorporating varying-sized allocations when calling `malloc`, which remain global throughout the run-time of the program in context.
-Of course, memory deallocation must occur, as no garbage collector is there to perform a mark-sweep deallocation.
+I assume you understand how memory allocation works at the level of the stack.
+Therefore, let's look at how it instead occurs on the __heap__.
+The heap is a contiguous space of memory, and not very accessible for the user to interact with, as many of the operations done are strictly CPU-bound.
+With that said, this provides the flexibility of providing varying-sized allocations when calling `malloc`, which remains global throughout the run-time of the program in context.
+Of course, with our example in C, manual memory deallocation must occur, as no garbage collector is there to perform a mark-sweep deallocation.

 `malloc` and `free` can be defined by these function prototypes:

 ```c
 void * malloc(size_t size); // where we would implement sizeof() to determine size of allocation
 void free(void *ptr);
 ```

 The implementation of `malloc` relies on two system calls: `brk` and `sbrk`.
 Let's look at the manpages for these two functions: